 [Note: This section is divided in two parts.
-The first table addresses the effect on customs revenue based on the duty rate for the HTS number set out in the bill.
-The second table addresses the effect on customs revenue based on the duty rate for the HTS number recommended by the Commission (if a different number has been recommended).
-Five-year estimates are given based on Congressional Budget Office "scoring" guidelines.
-If the indicated duty rate is subject to "staging" during the duty suspension period, the rate for each period is stated separately.]
+The first part addresses the effect on customs revenue based on the duty rate for the HTS number set out in the bill.
+The second part addresses the effect on customs revenue based on the duty rate for the HTS number recommended by the Commission (where a different number has been recommended).
+Three-year estimates (or four-year estimates, etc.) are given based on the duration of the proposed duty suspension.
+If the indicated duty rate is subject to "staging" during the duty suspension period, the rate for each period will be stated separately.]